 8. Place the bowl in an ice bath and cool until room temperature.
 When cool, refrigerate for at least 1 hour or until cold.

-9. Once the ice cream mixture is cold, freeze it in your ice cream maker according to the manufacturer's instructions.
-During the last few minutes of churning, add the chocolate covered pretzels.
-Transfer to an airtight container and layer with the caramel sauce.
+9. Churn in your ice cream maker according to the manufacturer's instructions.
+During the last few minutes, add the chocolate covered pretzels.
+Transfer to an airtight container, layering with the caramel sauce as you go.
 Freeze until firm, roughly 4 hours or overnight.

 Recommended Products